 - Typically secondary ST-T changes with the ST-T-segment being directed opposite to the delta wave.

-Figure 5 shows an example of pre-excitation during sinus rhythm.
+Figure 5 (below) shows an example of pre-excitation during sinus rhythm.

 Orthodromic AVRT means that the ventricles are depolarized normally via the atrioventricular node and His-Purkinje system (Figure 3).
 Because the impulse reaches the ventricles through the His-Purkinje network the QRS complexes will appear normal (i.e QRS duration will be <0.12 s).
 Orthodromic AVRT represent approximately 95% of all cases of AVRT and it arises when a premature atrial beat encounters a refractory accessory pathway but excitable atrioventricular node.
 The impulse will then propagate normally through the His-Purkinje system, depolarize the ventricles and circulate back to the atria via the accessory pathway.
 A ventricular premature beat may induce orthodromic AVRT by the same principles.